easybroker/easy_meli/README.md

 # EasyMeli

 A simple gem to access low level MercadoLibre api calls.
+This is the draft beta version.

 ## Installation